Types of Employee Leave

 6. Military Leave

-According to the U.S. Office of Personnel Management, employees are entitled to "time off at full pay for certain types of active or inactive duty in the National Guard or as a Reserve of the Armed Forces".
+According to the U.S. Office of Personnel Management, employees are entitled to "time off at full pay for certain types of active or inactive duty in the National Guard or as a Reserve of the Armed Forces."
+This is commonly known as military leave.

 USERRA also extends employment and reemployment rights to employees who have been absent from employment due to "service in the uniformed services".
 Uniformed services includes: